-2.5 A TEST OF THE BINARY PHOTON: QUESTIONING THE RELATIVITY OF SPACE AND TIME
+2.10 A TEST OF THE BINARY PHOTON: THE DEFLECTION OF STARLIGHT

-I have recently put the model of the binary photon to a test by describing and explaining the observed magnitude of the gravitational deflection of starlight-the experimentum crucis in favor of the general theory of relativity, in terms of the binary photon (Wayne 2012b,d).
+I put the model of the binary photon to a test by describing and explaining the observed magnitude of the gravitational deflection of starlight-the experimentum crucis in favor of the general theory of relativity (Wayne 2020a)-in terms of the binary photon (Wayne 2012b, 2012d, 2020b).

-By assuming that the gravity was not a Newtonian force that influenced massive objects directly, but that mass influenced the movement of mathematical point-like objects by warping an interdependent space-time through which they moved, Einstein (1916, 1920) predicted that starlight would be bent by the sun twice as much as was predicted by Johann von Soldner using the Newtonian model that gravity is a force that interacts with massive particles and that light itself was a particle with translational motion only (Jaki 1978).
+By assuming that gravity was not a Newtonian force that influenced massive objects directly but that mass influenced the movement of mathematical point-like objects by warping an interdependent space-time through which they moved, Einstein (1916, 1920) predicted that starlight would be bent by the sun twice as much as was predicted by Johann von Soldner by using the Newtonian model that gravity is a force that interacts with massive particles and that light itself was a particle with translational motion only (Jaki 1978).

-Following the horrors of World War I, there was a favorable eclipse that allowed the deflection of starlight to be measured in the heavens (Figure 2.15).
+Following the horrors of World War I, there was a favorable eclipse that allowed the deflection of starlight to be measured in the heavens (Figure 2.20).

 Dyson et al. (1920) found that "the results of the expeditions to Sobral and Principe can leave little doubt that a deflection of light takes place in the neighbourhood of the sun and that is of the amount demanded by EINSTEIN'S generalized theory of relativity."
 Following the observation of the signs in the heavens, Einstein became an instant celebrity.
 According to Subramanya Chandrasekhar (1983), Rutherford told him on May 29, 1919,